Rashomon: Cultural impact

-Rotten Tomatoes, a review aggregator, reports that 98% of 52 surveyed critics gave the film a positive review; with an average rating of 9.3/10.
-The site's consensus reads: "One of legendary director Akira Kurosawa's most acclaimed films, Rashomon features an innovative narrative structure, brilliant acting, and a thoughtful exploration of reality versus perception."
 In a 1998 issue of Time Out New York, Andrew Johnston wrote: Rashomon is probably familiar even to those who haven't seen it, since in movie jargon, the film's title has become synonymous with its chief narrative conceit: a story told multiple times from various points of view.
 There's much more than that to the film, of course.
 For example, the way Kurosawa uses his camera...takes this fascinating meditation on human nature closer to the style of silent film than almost anything made after the introduction of sound.
-Film critic Roger Ebert gave the film four stars out of four and included it in his Great Movies list.

 Remakes and adaptations

-Rashomon spawned numerous remakes and adaptations across film, television and theatre.
+It spawned numerous remakes and adaptations across film, television and theatre.
 Examples include: